toritsejuFO/darey.io-projects/project-14/README.md

 #### 1. Configuring Ansible For Jenkins Deployment
-Reconfigured existing Jenkins server from [project 13](https://github.com/toritsejuFO/darey.io-projects/tree/main/project-11)
+- Created new Jenkins-Ansible server
 - Installed "Blue Ocean" plugin
 - Connected Jenkins to github using generated access token
-- Created new pipeline to work existing repository
+- Created new pipeline to existing [ansible-config-mgt](https://github.com/toritsejuFO/ansible-config-mgt) repo used in [project 13](https://github.com/toritsejuFO/darey.io-projects/tree/main/project-13)
-- Added and updated `Jenkinsfile` to contain simple stages
+- Added and updated `Jenkinsfile` to contain simple stages with echo commands
 - Committed and pushed
 - Triggered build on Jenkins